sup-heliotrope/sup/README.txt

     chunk = chunk[0..start]
   (Sorry. it's an unsupported package.)
-You might be able to get away without doing this but if you get frozen string exceptions when reading in multipart email messages, this is what you need to change.
+You might be able to get away without doing this but if you get frozen string exceptions when reading in multipart messages, this is what you need to change.

 == LICENSE: